redstrate/redstrate.com/content/blog/kde-feb2023/index.md

 So one of my big "Plasma 6" goals is to rewrite the KCM with a few goals in mind:

-* Rebrand it around "Gamepads" and "Game Controllers" instead of "Joystick".
+* Re-brand it around "Gamepads" and "Game Controllers" instead of "Joystick".
 A lot of people have mentioned they didn't even know it supported regular game controllers.
 * Based on modern APIs and frameworks such as Solid.
 * QML-based, with clear a symbolic gamepad layout which makes it easier to test a controller.
 No more tables of buttons!
 * Remap buttons for SDL games along with the regular calibration found in the old KCM.